bump-sh/docs/src/_guides/openapi/augmenting-generated-openapi.md

 OpenAPI has a new experimental extension called Overlays, put together by the OAI (OpenAPI Initiative), tooling vendors, and community members that all came together to make a specification.

-It's early days for the standard, but Bump.sh has added support for Overlays in the Bump CLI, meaning you can use it right now.
+It's early days for the standard, but Bump.sh has added experimental support for Overlays in the Bump CLI, meaning you can use it right now.

 ```
-npm install -g bump-cli@beta
+npm install -g bump-cli
 ```

 Let's take a look at some example use cases.